California Sexual Harassment Lawyers

 All employers in California have a legal obligation to prevent sexual harassment of any form as it is illegal to do so.
 Your employer must take preventative steps to stop this form of harassment; ensuring the workplace is free of further harassment on an ongoing basis, distributing employee information on sexual harassment, and reporting all known incidents of sexual harassment.

 What You Need to Do if You’ve Experienced Sexual Harassment

-First you should immediately bring the issue to your superior or human resources department.
-You can contact the attorneys at Employment Legal Group should you need help along the way and make a claim against your employer for failing to resolve the issue.
+First you should immediately bring the issue to your superior or the human resources department.
+You can contact the attorneys at Employment Legal Group in case you need help along the way and make a claim against your employer for failing to resolve the issue.